adobe-platform/Adobe-Workshop-ArgoCon2022/IDP-Capabilities.md

 Management of RBAC, authentication and authorization of users and tools to the cloud resources and systems.
 Examples include:

-* Managing K8s clusters access level based on roles, for example different access for service operators and cluster operators
+* Managing K8s clusters access level based on roles, for example, different access for service operators and cluster operators
 * Defining RBAC permissions to perform deployments, updates to the configuration of the service/app and resources

 ### Security